kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 ## The Kubernetes Cluster

-If you are not aware of what Kubernetes is head over to [their website](https://kubernetes.io/docs/tutorials/kubernetes-basics/), as they have great documentation to get started on the basics.
+If you are not aware of what Kubernetes is, head over to [their website](https://kubernetes.io/docs/tutorials/kubernetes-basics/), as they have great documentation to get started on the basics.

 To use Kubernetes for our deployment the first thing we'll need is a Kubernetes cluster.
-Now this is the part where you see most tutorials and guides grab for a local setup with minikube.
+This is the part where you see most tutorials and guides grab for a local setup with minikube.
 While I like that it's possible to do this, it still seems a bit too far from real life for me, so I wanted to have a bit more of a production-like environment, like... for instance... a production environment :)